Azure Kubernetes Service (AKS) Cluster and Helm Chart | TypeScript

-This example demonstrates creating an Azure Kubernetes Service (AKS) Cluster, and deploying a Helm Chart into it, all in one Pulumi program.
-Please see https://docs.microsoft.com/en-us/azure/aks/ for more information about AKS.
+This example demonstrates creating an Azure Kubernetes Service (AKS) cluster and deploying a Helm Chart from Bitnami Helm chart repository into this cluster, all in one Pulumi program.

 Running the Example